-The Board is assisted in its work by several sub-committees, namely:
+The Trustees are assisted in their work by a number of sub-committees, namely:

 The Finance, Audit and Risk Sub-Committee, a joint committee of the UK Section and the Trust.
 It deals with areas primarily relating to risk and risk management, the effectiveness of internal controls, stewardship of assets, and financial performance.
 It oversees the internal and external audit processes.
 The sub-committee includes independent members who have specialist skills.
-It is chaired by the Treasurer of the UK Section.